VDA5050/VDA5050/VDA5050_EN.md

 The AGV shall stop at the decision point if no further nodes and edges are added to the base.
 In order to ensure a fluent movement, the master control should extend the base before the AGV reaches the decision point, if the traffic situation allows for it.

-Since MQTT is an asynchronous protocol and transmission via wireless networks is not reliable the base cannot be changed.
+Since MQTT is an asynchronous protocol and transmission via wireless networks is not reliable, the base cannot be changed.
 The master control shall therefore assume that the base has already been executed by the AGV.
 A later section describes a procedure to cancel an order, but this is also considered unreliable due to the communication limitations mentioned above.

 The master control has the possibility to change the horizon by sending an updated route to the AGV which includes the changed list of nodes and edges.
 The procedure for changing the horizon route is shown in Figure 4.